CESNET/Nemea-Modules/flow_meter/README.md

 ## Parameters
 ### Module specific parameters
 - `-p STRING`        Activate specified parsing plugins.
 Output interface for each plugin correspond the order which you specify items in -i and -p param.
 For example: '-i u:a,u:b,u:c -p http,basic,dns\' http traffic will be send to interface u:a, basic flow to u:b etc. If you don't specify -p parameter, flow meter will require one output interface for basic flow by default.
 Format: plugin_name[,...]
-Supported plugins: http,rtsp,https,dns,sip,ntp,smtp,basic,arp,passivedns,pstats,ssdp,dnssd
+Supported plugins: http,rtsp,https,dns,sip,ntp,smtp,basic,arp,passivedns,pstats,ssdp,dnssd,ovpn
   - Some plugins have features activated with additional parameters.
 Format: plugin_name[:plugin_param=value[:...]][,...]
 If plugin does not support parameters, any parameters given will be ignored.
 Supported plugin parameters are listed bellow with output data.
 - `-c NUMBER`        Quit after `NUMBER` of packets are captured.
 - `-I STRING`        Capture from given network interface.
 Parameter require interface name (eth0 for example).
 For nfb interface you can channel after interface delimited by : (/dev/nfb0:1) default is 0.